sqlfluff/sqlfluff/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg?style=flat-square)](https://github.com/psf/black)

 Bored of not having a good SQL linter that works with whichever dialect you're working with?
-Fluff is an extensible and modular linter designed to help you write good SQL and catch errors and bad SQL before it hits your database.
+SQLFluff is an extensible and modular linter designed to help you write good SQL and catch errors before it hits your database.

-> **Sqlfluff** is still in an open alpha phase - expect the tool to change significantly
-> over the coming months, and expect potentially non-backward compatable api changes
-> to happen at any point.
-If you'd like to help please consider [contributing](CONTRIBUTING.md).

-* **0.1.x** involved a major re-write of the parser, completely changing the behaviour of the tool with respect to complex parsing.
-* **0.2.x** added templating support and a big restructure of rules and changed how users might interact with sqlfluff on templated code.
-* **0.3.x** drops support for python 2.7 and 3.4, and also reworks the
-  handling of indentation linting in a potentially not backward compatable way.
-* **0.4.x** (ongoing development) drops support for python 3.5, and more...

 # Getting Started

-To get started just install the package, make a sql file and then run sqlfluff and point it at the file.
+To get started, install the package and run `sqlfluff lint` or `sqlfluff fix`.

 ```shell
 $ pip install sqlfluff